*WARNING*: MAJOR SPOILERS AHEAD. If you DO NOT want to be spoiled, please DO NOT read. You have been warned.

-Still love them – although they’re just crazy.
+Still love them–although they were so crazy.
 Did they have to react so strongly since it was only their imagination at work, right?
 (Guess can’t contradict them.)
 Just when there was a tad of hope with them snapping out of it, Qi came up with a new plan!
 Their evil laugh sent chills down my spine every time.
 (They were that creepy.)
-Then I wonder again if they’re actually related to Yu Yi.
+Then I wonder again if they were actually related to Yu Yi.
 (He must be adopted, right?
-They’re just too evil!)
+They were just too evil!)

 And Yu Yi thought he could escape his fate when he fled from the scene?
 Tough luck!
 There were four pairs of eyes watching!
 He reacted too fast!
 LOL!
 Was he celebrating too fast?
 Genius?
 Okay.
 We’ll see.

 Tao Hua surprised all her brothers by accepting their suggestion of going abroad for studying.
 While Qi and the others were arguing over it, they took her to the airport.
 Wasn’t that their grand idea of solving the problem?
 Why were they arguing now?
 So it was Qi’s idea?
 What was that about Cheng loving her more than the others?
 Um…okay, that went great.

 The episode exited on Tao Hua’s change of mind in not leaving for England after all.
 The brothers were surprised once again of the change in attitude but were glad all the same that she did not want to leave anymore.
 Yes, a bunch of weirdos all right.
 Still…couldn’t hate them though.
 So funny.